 Jim Woolford began organising 12 bell ringing weekends in 2016.
 The organising is now done by a committee chaired by Phil Goodyer with representatives from each branch.
 Initial committee activities will be:

-We expect that anyone attending would be able to ring Grandsire Cinques, however most of the ringing will be Stedman Cinques and Surprise Maximus.
+We expect that anyone attending 12-bell sessions will be able to ring Grandsire Cinques.
+However most of the ringing will be Stedman Cinques and Surprise Maximus.
 This is a big jump for some people, but if we can encourage more people to try out ringing on higher numbers then it will help bring up quality of ringing in ANZAB – not just for those who ring at these weekends but also for those who ring with these ringers.

 That said, some weekends will include dedicated ringing and seminars "Towards 12-Bell ringing".
 These will include treble bob hunting and methods on 10 and 12.
 And most weekends include a session at which all local ringers are welcome to try anything from rounds on 10 upwards.